cpjobling/EG-252-Resources/README.md

-# EG-252 Group Design Exercise
+# EG-252 Group Design Exercise Resources

 A collection of resources created and distributed by Dr Chris Jobling, College of Engineering, Swansea University.